-Roles and Responsibilities of the Global Academy of Phoenix (GAP) community for encouraging academic honesty
+How Global Academy of Phoenix (GAP) encourages academic honesty:

 Our school community upholds the district's values of: being ethical, having integrity, showing respect, and taking responsibility for one's own actions.
 GAP staff seeks to develop a positive school culture where we focus on the learner profile attributes and where best practices of academic honesty will be taught, modeled, and expected.